 Take me to :

-respiteservices.com is comprised of agencies funded by the Ministry of Community and Social Services and the Ministry of Children and Youth Services.
+respiteservices.com/ CHAP (Community Helpers for Active Participation) is comprised of agencies funded by the Ministry of Community and Social Services and the Ministry of Children and Youth Services.
 We are collaborating to develop a more dynamic respite network for both children and adults in York Region.
-Other organizations interested in assisting in planning further respite options for families in York Region are invited to join.

 “respiteservices.com working together to facilitate respite options that empower individuals with differing abilities and their families to lead active and rewarding lives.”